polakowo/vectorbt/README.md

 - Implements NumPy broadcasting for pandas ([source](https://github.com/polakowo/vectorbt/blob/8b228948f8dde793a467c18fd9798fd7c4c75dd4/vectorbt/utils.py#L645))
     - Supports different modes for broadcasting index/columns
 - `vbt.timeseries` accessor for working with time-series data
-    - Provides compiled versions of common pandas functions, such as rolling, groupby, and resample
+    - Compiled versions of common pandas functions, such as rolling, groupby, and resample
 - `vbt.signals` accessor for working with signals data
     - Entry, exit and random signal generation, ranking and distance functions
     - Generation of stop loss and trailing stop exits signals
 - `vbt.portfolio` accessor for modeling portfolio performance
     - From signals, orders, or custom order function
-    - Provides a range of performance time series, metrics, and plotting functions
+    - A range of performance time series, metrics, and plotting functions
-- Provides a range of indicators with full Numba support
+- A range of indicators with full Numba support
     - Moving average and STD, Dual Moving Average Crossover, Bollinger Bands, RSI, Stochastic Oscillator, Moving Average Convergence Divergence, and On-balance volume
     - Indicator factory for construction of complex technical indicators in a simplified way
     - Each indicator class offers methods for generating signals and plotting
-- Provides interactive Plotly-based widgets to visualize backtest results
+- Interactive Plotly-based widgets to visualize backtest results
     - Gauge, Bar, Scatter, Histogram and Heatmap
     - Full integration with ipywidgets